- Medical Abbreviations & Terms

 What should I know about medical abbreviations?
 What do they mean?

 Have you ever wondered why you can't read the doctor's note or the letters and numbers on a prescription?
 Health care professionals often quickly scribble notes with important medical information that they would like a patient to reference in regard to the type of current, or recently diagnosed disease, syndrome, or other health condition(s).
-Have you ever see the doctor's notes in your medical record and found peculiar abbreviations and jargon?
+Have you ever seen the doctor's notes in your medical record and found peculiar abbreviations and jargon?
 Do you wonder what the letters and numbers mean on your prescriptions or other items related to a disease, syndrome, or disorder?

 Doctors and other health care professionals commonly use a list of abbreviations, acronyms, and other medical terminology as a reference to rapidly search and accurately record information about, and give instructions to their patients.
 There is no standard or approved list used by health care professionals to search for medical acronyms or abbreviations.
 Therefore, it is important to understand the context in which the abbreviation or term has been used.

 Abbreviations, acronyms, and medical terminology are used for many conditions, and for instructions on medication prescribed by your doctor.
-This is a short list of common abbreviations you may have seen on a doctor's notepad; a prescription drug package or bottle; lab or other test results; or in your doctor's notes.
+This is a shortlist of common abbreviations you may have seen on a doctor's notepad; a prescription drug package or bottle; lab or other test results; or in your doctor's notes.

 - ALL: Acute lymphoblastic leukemia.